Azure/azure-cosmosdb-spark/README.md

 # Azure CosmosDB Spark Connector [![Build Status](https://travis-ci.org/Azure/azure-cosmosdb-spark.svg?branch=master)](https://travis-ci.org/Azure/azure-cosmosdb-spark)

 The official connector for [Azure CosmosDB](http://cosmosdb.com) and [Apache Spark](http://spark.apache.org).

-Official instructions for using the connector are included in the Cosmos DB documentation, in the [Accelerate real-time big-data analytics with the Spark to Cosmos DB connector](https://docs.microsoft.com/azure/documentdb/documentdb-spark-connector) article.
+Please note, the official stable instructions for using the connector are included in the Cosmos DB documentation, in the [Accelerate real-time big-data analytics with the Spark to Cosmos DB connector](https://docs.microsoft.com/azure/documentdb/documentdb-spark-connector) article.

 This project provides a client library that allows Azure Cosmos DB to act as an input source or output sink for Spark jobs.